jhohlfeld/slides/README.md

 ## Getting started

 Slides is a pure javascript application.
-However, it's required to run it from a server even when on your local machine.
+However, you are required to run it from a server even when on your local machine.

 Slides already brings a simple server written in python, which is capable of translating markdown into html.